CluedIn-io/CluedIn.Documentation/docs/020-deployment/ama/020-ama-second-step.md

 # Configure firewall settings

 Your Azure Firewall should cover the following:
-- **Default AKS functionality** – logs and pods should be able to see Kubernetes API Server (as recommended in <a href="https://learn.microsoft.com/en-us/azure/aks/outbound-rules-control-egress" target="_blank">Azure AKS documentation</a>).
+- **Default AKS functionality** – logs and pods should be able to see Kubernetes API Server (as recommended in <a href="https://learn.microsoft.com/en-us/azure/aks/outbound-rules-control-egress">Azure AKS documentation</a>).
 - **CluedIn resource access** – resources needed for the CluedIn installation.

 Add the following rules to your Azure Firewall as described in the table.